pasliwa/MLModNet_tutorial/docs/tutorial/part_1.md

 | timstof       | /home/username/MLModNet/data/sepsis_timstof_with_names.tsv |"\t"|0|0|||
 | logRNAcpm    | /home/username/MLModNet/data/logRNAcpm.tsv |"\t"| 0             | 0              |||

 General parameters are set up and stored in `options/parameters.tsv` file.
-They can be changed, in particular, when you ID column is not called "SampleID" or if you want to run the analysis on a subset of samples (e.g. only the hospitalized patients).
+They can be changed, in particular, when your ID column is not called "SampleID" or if you want to run the analysis on a subset of samples (e.g. only the hospitalized patients).
 More in [Subset analysis](getting_started.md).

 ### Filtering and sorting the modality files